A new economic model is taking shape

 How Bot Management Makes Deals Enforceable

-Cloudflare's verified bot catalog confirms that the crawler claiming to be GPTBot actually resolves to OpenAI's infrastructure.
+Cloudflare's verified bot catalog confirms that the crawler claiming to be, e.g., GPTBot actually resolves to OpenAI's infrastructure.
 Web Bot Auth extends this to cryptographic proof.
-Only verified bots can be licensed.
 Unverified bots can be blocked.

-Publishers can allow OAI-SearchBot (drives referral traffic — the paid partner) while blocking GPTBot (trains models — the unlicensed extractor).
+Publishers can allow, e.g., OAI-SearchBot (which drives referral traffic — the paid partner) while blocking, e.g. GPTBot (which trains models).
 This distinction is what makes tiered licensing viable and the IAB's Content Monetisation Protocol actionable.

 Publishers get visibility into which crawlers hit which pages, at what frequency, with what intent scores.
 This is the consumption data needed to verify that AI companies are accessing what they contracted for — and to feed pay-per-use marketplace models like Microsoft's.

 The ability to credibly withhold content is what gives publisher leverage.
-A publisher who cannot block has nothing to sell.
 Cloudflare's enforcement layer converts content into a scarce, licensable asset rather than a public good freely consumed at machine scale.

 The Revenue Lag — and What Comes Next